shynivino/Simple-PHP-Web-App/README.md

 **Form**.
 All the validation is carried out in client side.
 After you submit a form Data goes to DB and also email to pre define email address

 **Responsiveness**.
-For a Responsive website, I used New Framework MaterilizeCss which is from Google.
+For a Responsive website, I used New Framework MaterilizeCss which is from Google.=